rOpenGov/regions/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-## This release is a minor release
+## This release is a minor bug fix
-This submission is a minor relase that only contains good coding practices, compatibility with tidyverse 1.0+ and documentation improvements.
+Apologies for a very quick new submission.

-This is a resubmission of 0.1.6, because while all Github, rhub, and local tests passed, on CRAN one vignette did not build because of a short lapse of the Eurostat server (the data was not downloaded from the API.)
-This affected only one build.
-To avoid this happening, we placed the `regional_rd_personnel`, a small, filtered subset of the Eurostat dataset in question among the saved datasets.
+Version 0.1.8 is a essentially a bug fix for the recently released 0.1.7.
+While 0.1.7 works are expected, there is a huge performance bottleneck in two functions which can be considered as a bug.

-Furthermore, for easier use, many parameter (range) assumptions were moved to assertions.R.
+* Removing a bottleneck from `validate_geo_code()` and `validate_nuts_regions()`.
+The NUTS exceptions are essentially constants, and it was unnecessary to calculate with resource-intensive joins on large data frames each time these functions were running.
+They were moved to the `nuts_exceptions` dataset.